MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/asset-management-mobile-app/onboard-app.md

 ﻿---
 title: Onboard the Asset Management mobile app
-description: This topic describes how administrators can prepare your Supply Chain Management environment to support the Asset Management mobile app and how to install the app on your mobile devices.
+description: This topic describes how administrators can prepare your Supply Chain Management and Dataverse environments to support the Asset Management mobile app and how to install the app on your mobile devices.
 author: johanhoffmann
 ms.author: johanho
 ms.reviewer: kamaybac